lamhizz/time-log-app/README.md

 Name it something clear, like "My Work Logs".

 In the first row (Row 1), create your headers.
-A good setup is:
+The extension (v1.5) sends four pieces of data: Timestamp, Log Entry, Tag, and Drifted.

 In cell A1, type: Timestamp

 In cell B1, type: Log Entry

+In cell C1, type: Tag

+In cell D1, type: Drifted

 Your sheet should look like this: